openxc/rearview-camera/backupcam/README.md

     a worse approximation to the potential path of the vehicle.
 In addition, the app would not be able to continue responding to the status of the transmission, and thus the app would not close/launch as intended.
 The user might think the tablet or application has frozen, when in fact a cable was simply unplugged.

+    --Currently, the app must be relaunched manually the first time after a disconnect in order to restart the VehicleMonitoringService (see below).